silverstripe/developer-docs/en/02_Developer_Guides/07_Debugging/00_Environment_Types.md

 ## Live mode

-All error messages are suppressed from the user and the application is in it's most *secure* state.
+All error messages are suppressed from the user and the application is in its most *secure* state.

 > [!CAUTION]
 > Live sites should always run in live mode.
 You should not run production websites in dev mode.